 Cancellation: The dataset is cancelled and is deleted from the system.
 The encoding structure for a Cancellation file is located in Annex B – clause B-7.

+When a dataset is created it must be supported with a digital signature which authenticates it against the Producer’s public key included in the Exchange Set metadata (see clauses 11.2 and 12.1.1).
+S-100 Part 15 defines the algorithms for compressing, encrypting and digitally signing datasets based on the S-100 Data Model.

 ”File-less” management of published S-101 base datasets and their textual or pictorial ENC support files is not allowed for this Edition of S-101, with the exception of ENC support file deletions or metadata “supportedResource” updates.
 That is, producing a S-100 Exchange Set which only includes the mandatory “CATALOG.XML” file with the dataset and/or ENC Support File Discovery Metadata without including the appropriate dataset, dataset update or ENC support file in the S-100 Exchange Set is not allowed other than for the above exception.